D&D 5.5e Rules — Hiding and Cover and Surprise and Initiative

 To be Readied, a spell must have a casting time of 1 action, and holding onto the spell’s magic requires Concentration.
 If your Concentration is broken, the spell dissipates without taking effect.

-This is also important; a Readied spell burns the spell, whether or not the Reaction is triggered or you choose to let it be triggered.
+This is also important; a Readied spell burns the spell slot, whether or not the Reaction is triggered or you choose to let it be triggered.
 For this reason, a lot of magic-users only Ready cantrips, since nothing is “lost” if it isn’t used.

 So, in summary:

-• Attacks are limited to a single attack, as with Opportunity Attacks.
+• Attacks are limited to a single attack, as with Opportunity Attacks (in both cases you are using a Reaction).
 Even if you normally get three attacks on your turn, you can only Ready one attack.
 The Extra Attack ability notes that it only applies on your turn.
 Read more about Actions and Attacks here.

 • It only allows Movement or an Action (not a Bonus Action, as Bonus Actions only occur on your turn).

-• That said, you can Move and take a Bonus Action and still take a Ready action, all on your turn.
+• That said, even if you are using Ready for your turn’s action, you can still also Move and take a Bonus Action.
 So it doesn’t mean you are completely paralyzed.

 • You only get one Reaction between turns.
 If you make an Opportunity Attack, or any other Reaction (like Counterspell) before your Readied Action triggers, you lose your Readied Action (and vice-versa).
-On the other hand, if you managed to use your Readied Action, you cannot take another Reaction.
+Conversely, if you managed to use your Readied Action, you cannot take another Reaction.

 • Readied spells actually burn the spell slot (if any) upon Readying, and require Concentration to hold onto until the trigger occurs (if it ever does), interrupting any other Concentrated-upon spells and possibly being lost if you fail a required Concentration check before it’s triggered.